thunderseethe/thunderseethe.github.io/content/posts/wasm-not-webassembly.md

 Browsers, however, don't provide a single VM, each browser provides its own VM (V8 might be in 90% of browsers, but it still technically has alternatives) with accompanying API differences that change how we target them.
 Javascript provides a unified interface, but as we already noted it's not ideal for our purposes

-Wasm answered the call to save us from our conundrum.
+Wasm answered the call to save us from targeting Javascript.
 It provides a new unified interface to browser execution that is far more amenable to compiled languages.
 Thus, we start to see how the name WebAssembly arose.
 Building on the work of asm.js, Wasm provides a new low level interface to the browser.